 - I've got a male boyfriend!

-That's how Erni jumped Kristiansen out to his mother.
-It wasn't planned - but when he found love, he just said it like it was.
+This is how Erni Kristiansen came out to his mother.
+It wasn't planned – but when he found love, he just said it like it was.

 - I've got a male boyfriend!

-In his younger years, he had no idea he didn't that he was into guys.
+In his younger years, he had no idea he was into guys.

-- I didn't know that I was gay.
-In my youth I experimented and had women girlfriends.
-Later I was with a man and began to think that I might was bisexual, says Erni Kristiansen.
+– I didn't know that I was homosexual.
+In my youth I experimented and had female girlfriends.
+Later I was with a man and started thinking that I might be bisexual, says Erni Kristiansen.

 But that changed quite quickly.

-- After some time I just thought: "Okay, I actually think I'm for men - and not both sexes.”
+– After a while I just thought: “Okay, I think I’m actually into men – and not both sexes.”

 We went for a walk with Erni Kristiansen to record a podcast with him.
-During the conversation, he told, among other things, about the work in Sipineq+, about his experiences with discrimination - and how he tackles hate without losing courage.
-Listen to the entire podcast in Greenlandic below.
+During the conversation, he talked about his work at Sipineq+, his experiences with discrimination – and how he tackles hatred without losing courage.
+Listen to the full podcast in Greenlandic below.

-Erni is educated primary school teacher, and it was during the studies at Ilinniarfissuaq at the beginning of The 2010s that he really made up his mind.
+Erni is a qualified primary school teacher, and it was during his studies at Ilinniarfissuaq in the early 2010s that he really decided.

-- I said to myself: "I will not be with women again."
+– I said to myself: “I won’t be with women again.”

 – Nope!